steveycee/cypress-ci-example/cypress/integration/template_literal/readme.md

 You can (should) also look [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to see what MDN has to say about it.

-If you're interested in the particular usecase of having to import a testid from another location that you have no control over AND the testid in question is broken in some way then take a look at the utility function and fixture to see how you can edit a string at the tests end to get around the broken value you cant control.
+If however you're interested in why this is a super round about example then read on.

+## Usecase

+- We are importing a testid from an external file
+- We do not control the external file
+- The testid in the external file is missing a character thus our test is failing
+- We want to keep using the external file because say is automatically updated in line with the website itself but that update function is broken in a consistent way. e.g. it strips out characters we want to keep in the id.

+If you take a look at the `utility.js` file you will see a function that is editing the test id value so it will be effective again in the test.

-See the utility function working on codepen [here](https://codepen.io/steveycee/pen/NWaqrKX).
+See the utility function working on Codepen [here](https://codepen.io/steveycee/pen/NWaqrKX).